“Thank you, Grimme,” she said, smiling up at him.

 Except Pierce.
 He was very happy.

 Grimme looked down at him in surprise.
-“Why, no. They are going to Brìghde’s home to fetch her belongings back to her.”
+“Why, no. They are going to her home to fetch her belongings back to her.”

 He smiled.
 “That is generally what a wife does, my son.”

 With that, Pierce merely leaned against his leg and Grimme laid his hand gently upon his head.
-His other three sons had been gone almost a fortnight now, and he missed them more than he thought possible, missed seeing them every day, missed them greeting him with a chorus of Papa!s.
+His other three sons had been gone almost a fortnight now, and he missed them more than he thought possible, missed seeing them every day, missed hearing an excited chorus of Papa!s.

 Though he had forbidden Emelisse to ride out to the farthest reaches of the encampment to see the boys, he had gone—to “inspect.”
 No one was fooled, and he drew many glances askance, particularly from the knights who were training them.
 He just wanted to see them.
 It was shockingly difficult for him to let them go, but he must do for them what was right, and what was right was to send them out.